-For this reason, it might seem natural to assume that in order to construct distributions that strongly violate the Ingleton inequality, one must consider distributions in which the mutual information between $X$ and $Y$ is very far from being extractable, and for every auxiliary random variable $W$, the approximate equalities in~\eqref{eq:common-information-approx} be violated as strongly as possible.
-In this paper, we show that this intuition is misleading.
-Specifically, we prove that for a natural class of pairs $(X,Y)$ whose mutual information is strongly non-extractable (and for arbitrary auxiliary random variables $A$ and $B$) the Ingleton inequality holds up to only a small additive error.
+Thus, a small violations of the equalities in~\eqref{eq:common-information} lead only to a small violation of the Ingleton inequality~\eqref{eq:ingleton}.
+For this reason, it is natural to expect that strong violations of the Ingleton inequality require distributions for which the mutual information between $X$ and $Y$ is far from extractable: namely, distributions for which, for every auxiliary random variable $W$, the equalities in~\eqref{eq:common-information} are violated as strongly as possible.

+In this article, we show that this intuition seems to be misleading.
+Specifically, we prove that for a natural class of pairs $(X,Y)$ whose mutual information appears to be \footnote{A precise formulation is given below as Conjecture~\ref{co:nonextractable}.
+A proof of this conjecture is the subject of our on-going research and is currently being prepared for publication.} strongly non-extractable (and for arbitrary extending random variables $A$ and $B$) the Ingleton inequality holds up to additive error of order $\log H(\XYAB)$.